Mayfield Clinic neurosurgeons specialize in the compassionate care of patients with diseases and disorders of the brain and spine.

 How does a SPECT scan work?

-A SPECT scan integrates two technologies to view your body: computed tomography (CT) and a radioactive material (tracer).
+SPECT is a nuclear imaging scan that integrates computed tomography (CT) and a radioactive tracer.
 The tracer is what allows doctors to see how blood flows to tissues and organs.

 What does a SPECT scan show?